Skip to content

 State:RequestSync() -> boolean

 Manually requests a full state snapshot from the server.
-This is called automatically during initialization, but you can call it manually to force a re-sync.
+Called automatically on init, but can be invoked manually to force a re-sync.

 end